 As much as time of year and location matter, perhaps the most essential aspect of being successful with a spinnerbait is picking the right type of spinnerbait blade style for the situation.

-The two styles of spinnerbait blades are willow blades, which are a slim-pointed shape resembling a willow leaf, and Colorado blades, which are a rounded tear-drop shaped blade.
-Spinnerbaits can have any combination of one single blade, two of the same style blades, or a combination of both.
+The two styles of spinner bait blades are willow blades, which are a slim-pointed shape resembling a willow leaf, and Colorado blades, which are a rounded teardrop shaped blade.
+A Spinner Bait can have any combination of one single blade, two of the same style blades, or a combination of both.

 Willow blades put off less vibration and rely mostly on flash, so they are best suited for clear water and sunny days when bass rely on what they can see.
-Colorado blades on the other hand are ideal for stained or murky water because they create more noise and vibration, so the bass can locate them with limited visibility.
+A Colorado blade on the other hand is ideal for stained or murky water because they create more noise and vibration, so the bass can locate them with limited visibility.

-Spinnerbaits are available in many colors and color combinations, but there are a small handful of colors that work the best.
+Spinnerbaits are available in many colors and color combinations, but there are a small handful of colors that work well.